Cy4Shot/MessageBoxes/readme.md

 pip install message-boxes
 ```

-## Message Boxes Module
+## Message Boxes
-The Message Boxes module allows you to create a windows message box using VB overloads!
+Message Boxes allows you to create a windows message box using VB overloads!
 It creates a temporary vbscript and executes it to create a message box.
 To begin, you need to import the message boxes module:
 ```python
 from message_boxes import message_box